Spreading Dayflower, Climbing Dayflower

 The other distinguishing features between C. diffusa and C. virginica are the leaf sheaths on the stems.
 The base of the leaves has a sheath that grows around the stems at the nodes.
 With Commelina diffusa, these sheaths are normally up to 1 cm long and have white hairs.
 The leaf sheaths of C. virginica have reddish-brown hairs and are usually longer at 1-3 cm.
 Based on that, I don’t see any reddish-brown hairs but the upper portion of the sheath and the margin looks like there is white fuzz… I will look more closely in 2020 and take better close-up photographs.

 I find this photo somewhat odd… As far as the white thing I mentioned in a previous photo, here you can see what it is.
 But, what is it really?
-There are two and they appear to be buds but that would be weird… The “stem” the flower grows from is called a peduncle and normally, with Commelina species, each peduncle has a single flower even if 2-3 flowers grow from the same bract.
-I could be wrong, though, which is a high possibility.
-If they are buds I think normally they would be in the bract.
-I have seen no photos online showing anything like this.
-I think I need to contact a horticulturalist about this…
+There are two and they appear to be buds but that would be weird… The “stem” the flower grows from is called a peduncle and normally, with Commelina species, each peduncle has a single bract.
+Sometimes 2-3 flowers grow from the same bract but the flowers are growing much different with this species…

 Steyermark’s Flora of Missouri says the inflorescences of Commelina virginica are “mostly clustered” near the tips of the stems.

 I am finished with this post for now.
 I will take more photos in 2020 if I can find this species again.
 Like I mentioned, it is only growing in one tiny area, about 2′ square.
 You just never know…